 But by 1905 he was feeling much better.
 In fact, he appeared in the inaugural parade of President Teddy Roosevelt with chiefs Buckskin Charlie of the Ute, American Horse and Hollow Horn Bear of the Sioux, Little Plume of the Blackfeet, and warrior Geronimo of the Apache.
 A month later when Roosevelt visited Texas and Oklahoma he invited Quanah Parker to participate in a wolf hunt.
 (Photo from Wikipedia.)

 In 1909 Quanah Parker took his first automobile ride in Burk Burnett’s car.
-Parker and “his band” were in town to perform at the Fat Stock Show.
+Parker and “his band” were in town to perform at the Fat Stock Show, which in those days was held in March on the North Side.
 Clip is from the March 11 Star-Telegram.

 The 1910 census listed Parker, wives Tonarcy and Toe-Pay, and other family members.
 Parker listed his occupation as farmer and assistant of the Kiowa Indian Agency.